thunderbird89/esf/stories/story-knock-knock.md

 Her voice hardened.

 > "All stations report ready.
 Weapons free upon enemy emergence.
-And remember—we're not just buying time.
+And remember - we're not just buying time.
 We're buying Earth's future.
 Don't waste a single second of it."

 The countdown timer ticked downward.